Submit our quick form and get quotes now!

-Acrylic stucco, which is composed of a mixture of cement, sand, and water, has an impressive number of advantages.
+Acrylic stucco, which is composed of a mixture of Portland cement, sand, and water, has an impressive number of advantages.
 First, let’s highlight its insulating properties which help make it an effective air barrier.
-It’s also recognized for its great longevity since stucco, this modern form of siding, has an estimated service life of about 25 years which is quite impressive.
+It’s also recognized for its great longevity since stucco, this modern form of siding, has an estimated service life of about 25 years, which is quite impressive.

-Moreover, it is easy to recognize that this textured material has a very attractive aesthetic appearance which gives a unique look to the outer siding.
-It’s also worth noting that this material can be painted if you so wish but is available already in a wide range of colours.
+Moreover, it is easy to recognize that this textured material has a very attractive aesthetic appearance which gives a unique look to the exterior walls of a home.
+It is also worth noting that this material can be painted if you so wish, but is available already in a wide range of colours.

-Another noteworthy advantage is that stucco is a highly fire-resistant material.
+Another noteworthy advantage is that modern stucco is a highly fire-resistant form of siding.
 This aspect makes it very practical as it will limit the spread of fire in the event that a neighbour’s house catches fire.

 It is impossible to ignore the excellent energy performance that stucco has had for houses for centuries.
 It will effectively eliminate thermal bridges and will create a surface that is airtight.
 Keep reading for some insight into the disadvantages of stucco.

-Unfortunately, stucco is a material that is sensitive to variations in temperature.
+Stucco finishes have a few drawbacks.
+This material is sensitive to temperature variations.
 As a result of this disadvantage, your stucco exterior walls may require a bit of repair over time.
-It is also important to note that stucco is a material that has a very brittle nature, meaning it is vulnerable to impacts, which can cause crumbling.
-Nevertheless, it is possible to easily modify and bring the coating back to its original state in little to no time.
+It is also important to note that modern stucco is a material that has a very brittle nature, meaning it is vulnerable to impacts, which can cause the stucco system to crumble.
+However, it can be easily altered to bring the coating back to its original state in little to no time.

-Firstly, it is important not to overlook the preliminary step of cleaning the work surface before you begin anything.
-It will also be necessary to thoroughly wet the surface at least 12 to 24 hours before work begins and to dampen it moments before the work, in order to moisten it enough for the application.
+First, it is important not to overlook the preliminary step of cleaning the work surface before you begin anything.
+It will also be necessary to thoroughly wet the surface at least 12 to 24 hours before getting work done and to dampen it moments before undertaking the job at hand to ensure it is ready for application.

 To ensure the quality of acrylic stucco, keep the product dry at all times.
-For the preparation of the mixture, combine 4 to 4.5 litres of water to a bag of roughly 22.7 kilograms in a container until you obtain a homogenous mixture.
-The integration of the dry ingredients with water will have to be done gradually using a drill as a mixer.
+To prepare the mixture, combine 4 to 4.5 litres of water for every 22.7 kg bag of cement in a container until you obtain a smooth substance.
+Then, slowly add the dry ingredients to the wet ones using a drill-bit mixer.

-It is at this stage that you can add colour to your stucco if you wish by integrating pigments of colour into the mixture.
-Note that the available colour scheme is quite vast.
-Once the stucco mixture is ready, do not waste any time before applying it as it will only be usable for up to two hours.
+At this stage, you can colour your stucco if you wish by adding pigments of colour into the mixture.
+Note that the colour range available is quite vast.
+Once the stucco mixture is ready, do not waste any time before applying it; it will remain effective for tops two hours.

-As mentioned by Éric Beaudin, professional bricklayer and cement worker, stucco is applied on a metallic trellis.
+As mentioned by Eric Beaudin, a professional bricklayer and cement worker, stucco is applied on a metallic trellis.
 Since the trellis is then covered with one or two layers of mortar, the stucco is able to adhere solidly to the surface.

 To ensure the strength of your acrylic stucco coating, you will need to apply two coats of the mixture, which will create a layer that is about 1 inch thick.
 It is not recommended to exceed this thickness otherwise the outer surface of the coating may crack.